-A lot can change in the years following a divorce and the creation of a custody schedule.
+A lot can change in the years following a divorce and the creation of a custody schedule in Texas.
 Children grow up; parents get remarried or find new jobs; financial circumstances often fluctuate.
 During that time, grounds for full custody of a child can change dramatically between the parents, which may necessitate a change in custody or child support modification Texas.

 When a child custody modification may be appropriate in Texas

 In accordance with Texas modification laws, there are three reasons a judge will change custody in Texas to a sole or joint arrangement.
 These three include:

 - A material or substantial change in a child or parent’s circumstances;

 - A child expressing his or her preference to the court (as long as he or she is at least 12 years old), where a child wants to live with noncustodial parent in Texas; or

 - Voluntary relinquishment by the parent with primary custody.

 Material changes in circumstances are perhaps the most common reason for a parent to request modification of child custody in Texas.
 Changes that are temporary or insignificant in the context of custody arrangements may not result in modification.
 For instance, if you move across the city, modification may not be granted.
 On the other hand, if you want to move to a different state, you will likely need to request a modification to the custody orders.

 It is important to note that in addition to there being grounds to modify possession of or access to a child, the courts must also determine whether a modification to order a change of custody is in the best interest of the child.
 Moving a child to a different state may benefit you, but it may not be in the child’s best interest if the child doesn’t get to spend time with the other parent.

 Material or substantial changes may also include the primary parent’s inability to continue properly caring for the child.
 These changes may arise due to substance abuse, physical or mental health issues, job loss and other concerns.
 A judge will often agree that changing custody orders will be in the best interest of the child under these circumstances.